-ENG 1033 Academic Writing This course introduces students to college-level academic writing.
-Its primary emphasis is on effective composition strategies in response to readings (clear and concise theses and topic sentences; ample and varied support; effective introductions, conclusions and transitions; clear and appealing style).
-A strong secondary emphasis is on critical evaluation of readings from across the curriculum, whether the readings are assigned or independently gathered in research.
+ENG 1033 Academic Writing This course focuses on college-level academic writing and research.
+Students practice independent research skills as they write formal paragraphs and essays that effectively analyze and synthesize source materials.
+Students also revise their writing in response to feedback.
 Careful documentation of source materials is expected of all students, with MLA style emphasized in class.
-Grammar and usage are reviewed as needed and formal, edited English is expected of all students.
+Formal, edited English is expected of all students.
 Students that earn less than a C- must repeat course in the following semester.
 Student must earn a course grade of C- or higher to meet the writing intensive course requirement.